 Mr. Duncan brings over 40 years of Award winning experience in controls, instrumentation, mechanical system synthesis, design, commissioning and troubleshooting of new and existing central plant, Thermal Energy Storage, Mechanical and Control Systems to our clients.

-Mr. Duncan is the inventor of the High Efficiency Dehumidification System (HEDS), which is currently delivering 40%+ energy savings related to RH control at the Fort Bragg, NC and Tinker AFB, OK Department of Defense test sites.
+Mr. Duncan is the inventor of the High Efficiency Dehumidification System (HEDS), which is currently delivering over 57% energy savings related to RH control at the Fort Bragg, NC and Tinker AFB, OK Department of Defense test sites.

 HEDS was a winner of the 2014 Department of Defense "ESTCP" Global Energy Efficiency Technology Competition.

 HEDS recently won the 2016 DOE/FEMP nationwide "Call for Innovation" Energy Efficiency Technology Competition.